ianyepan/ianyepan.github.io/_posts/2026-06-07-emacs-in-pop-culture.md

 stubborn advocate of the tab character for indentation, argues: "*I mean I do not get why anyone would use spaces over tabs.
-I mean, why not just use Vim over Emacs?*" To which Winnie replies, "*I do use Vim over Emacs.*" Richard then breaks down, yelling, "*Oh, God, help us!*"
+I mean, why not just use Vim over Emacs?*" To which Winnie replies, "*I do use Vim over Emacs.*" Richard then breaks down, yelling, "*Oh, God help us!*"

 ![Tabs vs Spaces fight](/images/silicon-valley-fight.png){: width="90%"}
 _Richard argues with Winnie over indentation style and choice